Frequently Asked Questions

 What is your experience as a therapist?

-I have 17+ years of experience as a therapist, coach, healer, and guide.
+I have 20+ years of experience as a therapist, coach, healer, and guide.
 Before that, I worked as a Structural Integration Practitioner and Therapeutic Yoga Instructor.
 I was the Director of Rehabilitation at a chronic pain osteopathic clinic.
+My career started out as a fish biologist in Alaska where I learned that I love to live close to nature and prefer working with people rather than numbers.

-Treating this population sparked my curiosity about how trauma is held in the body which led me to pursue a Master’s Degree in Clinical Psychology with a specialization in somatic psychology, developmental neuroscience, attachment trauma and all the ins and outs of secure and insecure functioning relationships.
+Treating the chronic pain population sparked my curiosity about how trauma is held in the body which led me to pursue a Master’s Degree in Clinical Psychology with a specialization in somatic psychology, affective neuroscience, interpersonal neurobiology, attachment trauma and all the ins and outs of secure and insecure functioning relationships.

 How do I prepare for a telehealth session?